shellyesuttles/shellyesuttles.github.io/research.md

 ### My Publications
-Duncan, D., Navarro Ulloa, L. and S. Suttles.
+Duncan, D., Navarro, L. and S. Suttles.
 (2025).
 “The Role of the Charitable Food Assistance During Times of Crisis.”
 Journal of the Agricultural and Applied Economics Association.
 4(1):118-134.  https://doi.org/10.1002/jaa2.70006

 <br/>
 <center>